 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842) (ASU 2016-02), which requires lessees to recognize on the balance sheet a right-of-use asset, representing its right to use the underlying asset for the lease term, and a corresponding lease liability for all leases with terms greater than twelve months.
+The Company's leases consist of operating leases for its office and lab spaces.
 The guidance also requires qualitative and quantitative disclosures designed to assess the amount, timing and uncertainty of cash flows arising from leases.
-The new standard is effective for fiscal years, and interimperiods within those fiscal years, beginning after December 15, 2018, and is required to be applied with a modified retrospective approach.
-Early adoption is permitted.
-The Company is currently assessing the impact that this updated standard will have on its consolidated financial statements and footnote disclosures.
+Adoption of the new lease standard requires measurement of leases at the beginning of the earliest period presented on a modified retrospective basis.
+The new standard will be effective for the Company beginning October 1, 2019.
+The Company anticipates that its long-term leases for office space will be recognized as lease liabilities and corresponding right-of-use assets, and will accordingly have a material impact on its consolidated balance sheets upon adoption.